-Action Alternative B
+• Action Alternative B

 This alternative is designed to harvest in both old-growth stands and non-old-growth stands.
 The selected stands include old-growth ponderosa pine, western larch/ Douglas-fir, and mixed-conifer covertypes.
-The harvest treatments would remove insectinfested and disease-infected trees, which would benefit the habitat type.
+The harvest treatments would include, but are not limited to, removal of insectinfested and disease-infected trees, which would be beneficial to the remaining and surrounding stands.